Geek, gamer, writer, graphic artist. KL Yong's favorite shows and adventures are those that allow him to enjoy the world from his bedroom.

 - Fugodoku: (河豚毒) The blowfish poison.
 Haohmaru’s Katana in SNK’s Samurai Showdown series.

 - Gorshalach: In World of Warcraft, Gorshalach was once the most powerful weapon in the universe, wielded by none other than Sargeras himself.
 When the titan succumbed to madness, the sword split itself into two to prevent Sargeras from wielding it.
 One half was then reforged by the mad titan into Gorribal, while the other half was remade into Taeshalach and claimed by Sargeras’ lieutenant, Aggramar.
-At the end of the Legion expansion, Sargeras plunged Gorribal into Azeroth prior to his capture by the other titans.
-This hateful act set the stage for the events in the Battle for Azeroth expansion.
+At the end of the Legion expansion, Sargeras plunged Gorribal into Azeroth before his capture by the other titans.
+This hateful act then set the stage for the events in the Battle for Azeroth expansion.
 Gorribal is also the largest non-natural feature ever seen in the MMORPG, requiring several minutes to fly from the embedded base to the hilt.

 - G'valchir: In The Witcher games, a high-damage steel sword.
 Its equivalent was the silver sword, Moonblade.